 The machines that Pöttinger designs and manufactures need to fulfill seemingly contradictory requirements: on the one hand, they must be highly precise so they can support frictionless interaction of the numerous moving parts; and on the other hand, they must be rugged enough to stand up to decades of use in outdoor applications.
 They must be able to provide agricultural businesses with the technology – including product lifecycle management (PLM) – that is required to increase productivity with unparalleled efficiency while preserving the valuable soil they help exploit.

 Creating requirement specifications is a centralized task that is taken care of by the product management department.
-The sales force gathers highly diverse information from customers around the world, and that information is stored, managed and shared using Teamcenter® software from Siemens PLM Software.
+The sales force gathers highly diverse information from customers around the world, and that information is stored, managed and shared using Teamcenter® software from Siemens Digital Industries Software.
 Pöttinger has been using Teamcenter since 1996.

 “We were actually the first Teamcenter customer in Austria,” says Gerhard Wagner, who is head of the Pöttinger information technology (IT) operations and infrastructure team and is scheduled to become the company’s IT manager in December, 2013.
 “We considered it essential to avoid making unnecessary system changes during the product creation process.”

 “This helps avoid a lot of misunderstandings in the early defining phases of new product development,” notes Christoph Detzlhofer, a project manager for product development in Pöttinger’s grassland division.
 Detzlhofer, who has been supervising the project management integration with Teamcenter, adds, “As the product managers are part of the overall workflows implemented in Teamcenter, meetings have generally become very efficient.”